Conor McGregor: Views on the Gaza war

-McGregor is a strong supporter of Israel.
+McGregor has shown support for Israel in the Israeli–Palestinian conflict.
 On 26 November 2023, McGregor criticised then Taoiseach Leo Varadkar for his views on immigration and for his failure to mention the Palestinian militant group Hamas when he wrote about an Irish hostage released by the group, in which he described her as "an innocent child who was lost."

 2025 Irish presidential run and White House visit

 It was reported in December 2023 that McGregor was considering running for the office of President of Ireland, to which Elon Musk posted on X "Not a bad idea."
-As to why he would run, McGregor said, "Among many other things, the allocation of our nation's funds has been nothing short of criminal, and without an iota of consideration for the public's thinking. ...
-Our people feel ignored.
-Unheard.
-Until of course election time.
-Then the waffle begins."
 A poll that month found that eight percent of people polled would vote for McGregor for office, while 89 percent said they would not.

-On 17 March 2025, McGregor visited the White House in Washington DC at the invitation of U.S. President Donald Trump, for a Saint Patrick's Day event.
-During the visit, McGregor claimed that Ireland was "on the cusp of losing its Irishness" due to an "illegal immigration racket."
-His comments were condemned by Taoiseach Micheál Martin, who stated that they were "wrong" and did not reflect the spirit of Saint Patrick's Day or the values of the Irish people.
+On 17 March 2025, McGregor visited the White House in Washington, D.C. at the invitation of U.S. President Donald Trump, for a Saint Patrick's Day event.
+During the visit, McGregor said that Ireland was losing its Irishness and blamed illegal immigration.
+His comments were condemned by Taoiseach Micheál Martin, who stated that they were both wrong and did not reflect the spirit of Saint Patrick's Day or the values of the Irish people.
 The Tánaiste and Minister for Foreign Affairs, Simon Harris, echoed Martin's remarks.
-The leader of the Social Democratic and Labour Party (SDLP), Colum Eastwood, said "Conor McGregor has never been elected to anything, he doesn't represent the Irish people.
-In fact, we're all pretty embarrassed by him."
-Matthew O'Toole of the SDLP said the meeting was an "insult to the island of Ireland" and "deeply depressing", and that McGregor was an "appalling individual" and "beyond the pale".
-During the visit, he announced his intention to stand as an independent candidate in the 2025 Irish presidential election.
+The leader of the Social Democratic and Labour Party (SDLP), Colum Eastwood, noted that McGregor had never been elected and did not represent the Irish people.
+Matthew O'Toole of the SDLP felt that the meeting was insulting to Irish people and that McGregor was an "appalling individual".
+During the visit, McGregor announced his intention to stand as an independent candidate in the 2025 Irish presidential election.